 Looking for a day trip in Luxor?
-Don't forget one of the holiest and well-preserved Egyptian temples—the majestic Temple of Seti I in Abydos.
+Don't forget one of the holiest and best-preserved Egyptian temples—the majestic Temple of Seti I in Abydos.
 The temple, an architectural wonder, is a place of deep spiritual significance, filled with carvings, mythology, and history that go back to the 19th Dynasty.

 A visit to Abydos is among the enriching cultural experiences one can do in Luxor and is definitely something that should find a place in your itinerary.
 It is worthy of the journey whether you join any of the Luxor day tours or plan your own.